gc-cloud/E15P4/README.md

 ### Authentication
 - Zudbu has role based user authentication (guest, reader, administrator).
-	- **Guest role (unregistered visitors**  Browse site, send contact form, post anonymous comments, register
+	- **Guest role (unregistered visitors)**:  Browse site, send contact form, post anonymous comments, register
-	- **Reader role (jamal@harvard.edu)**  Guest + named comments to articles, login/logout, password reset
+	- **Reader role (jamal@harvard.edu)**:  guest access + named comments to articles, login/logout, password reset
-	- **Contributor (jill@harvard.edu)**  Reader + create, edit and delete own articles (body, sources, pictures)
+	- **Contributor (jill@harvard.edu)**:  reader access + create, edit and delete own articles (body, sources, pictures)

-- Authentication uses custom middleware (AuthenticateContribute)
+- Authentication uses custom middleware (AuthenticateContribute.php)
 - Articles can only be modified or deleted by the original contributor
 - Anonymous visitors have the option to register or sign-in
 - Articles can be browsed by all visitors
 - Visibility of menu options for Contribute, Login and Register is based on authentication status
 - Password reset functionality is available, where users receive an email with a token.
-- Contact us forms send confirmation emails to users
+- Contact Us forms send confirmation emails to users

 ### Forms
-- Whenever practical, the app leverages Laravel's blade template and Laravel Collective HTML and Form helpers
+- Whenever practical, the app leverages Laravel's blade template and Laravel's Collective HTML and Form helpers
 - The article create and article edit form are the main points of content management.
-These forms provide the ability to dynamically add new fields so the content managers can add as many references as they wish.
-This was achieved combining client side javascript with server-side php scripting.
+These forms provide the ability to dynamically add new fields.
+This way, the content managers can add as many references as they wish.
+This feature was achieved combiningclient side javascript with server-side php scripting.
 - The create and edit forms also provide the ability to upload images.
 A default image is used if the content manager does not provide one
 - Additional forms are used for login, registration, password resets, and contact us